Cystinuria

 Diagnostic Delay

-• Intermittent symptoms and variable stone formation may lead to under-recognition.
+• Intermittent symptoms and stone passage may lead to underestimation of disease severity.

 Clinical Presentation